Melampitta: Status

-Neither species of melampitta is believed to be threatened with extinction.
+Neither species of melampitta are believed to be threatened with extinction.
 The greater melampitta is not generally common across New Guinea, but appears to be relatively common in its preferred habitat type when that habitat is studied.
+During a camera-trapping study of ground birds undertaken in central New Guinea it was the second most commonly photographed species of bird after the New Guinea woodcock.
 The lesser melampitta is less restricted in its habitat requirements and is common over a large area.
 Because of this, and the fact that their habitat is not considered to be threatened and their populations are considered to be stable, both species are listed as least concern by the International Union for Conservation of Nature.